Youth guest column: Why environmental legislation is important and what you should know

-A coalition of environmental groups (which includes FMR) is pushing legislators to pull the trust fund dollars into a separate bill that they can then approve during an August special session before the clock runs out and over 70 important environmental programs go without funding.
+A coalition of environmental groups (which includes FMR) is pushing legislators to pull the trust fund dollars into a separate bill that they can then approve during the next special session before the clock runs out and over 70 important environmental programs go without funding.

 Minnesota Water Policy Upper Mississippi Watershed